 You could just as easily get MRSA riding the New York City subway, or at your local gym— it's a risk you take just by being.
 Thankfully, the risks are minimal enough that we continue to live our lives in spite of potential infections—While still accepting the fact that freak accidents are still possible.
 Instead, knowing that these risks exist should only make us more aware and careful; not paranoid.

 It's Your Responsibility As A Client

 Your first responsibility as a patron of any tattoo or piercing establishment is full disclosure of any illness or medical conditions, as well as any medications you're currently taking.
 Don't leave something out just because you don't think it should affect getting tattooed or pierced, and do not avoid being honest with your artist because you think they might deny you.
 It's not worth losing your life, or risking other peoples' for a tattoo or piercing!

-An open wound is still vulnerable; until your tattoo or piercing is completely healed, your risk of exposure continues.
+An open wound is still vulnerable and until your tattoo or piercing is completely healed, your risk of exposure continues.
 It's important that you keep a very close eye on your tattoo during the healing process so that you notice anything suspicious right away.

 If you detect any signs of any kind of infection, go to the doctor immediately.
-Unfortunately, we are far beyond the days when you could try to treat a severe infection at home.
-Because of the MRSA threat, it's important that you have any significant infection examined by a doctor before it becomes life-threatening.
+We are far beyond the days when you could try to treat a severe infection at home, and because MRSA is a threat with an open wound like a new tattoo or piercing, it's important that you have any significant infection examined by a doctor before it becomes life-threatening.